MrChike/media_app/JOURNAL.md

 - Set up Docker ✅
 - Configure Database for Postgres, Mongo & Redis ✅
 - Ensure all configurations are in sync with Series A ✅
-- Figure out the best practice for redis to retrieve and create data
+- Figure out the best practice for redis to retrieve and create data ✅
+- Conclude Unit Tests ✅
+- Update README.md ✅
+- Update JOURNAL.md ✅
+- Conclude Series B Article ✅

 ## FIXES